Pere Ubu: 2000–2010

 Pere Ubu's 'Mighty Road' tour resumed in February 2003 with 10 dates in the US.
-2003 was also notable for performances in the summer and winter across the US and Canada by a revived Rocket From The Tombs.
-The band comprised David Thomas, Cheetah Chrome, Craig Bell, Richard Lloyd and Steve Mehlman.
+2003 was also notable for performances in the summer and winter across the US and Canada by a revived Rocket From the Tombs.
+The band comprised David Thomas, Cheetah Chrome, Craig Bell, Richard Lloyd of Television, and Steve Mehlman.
 Of the 33 dates, one at the Beachland Ballroom in Cleveland was a benefit for an increasingly ill Jim Jones.
 Richard Lloyd recorded and engineered live in the studio performances of the original Rockets' songs.
 Originally, 'Rocket Redux' was sold as gig-only merchandise until it was commercially released the following year by Smog Veil Records.

 Live film accompaniment came to the fore again for Pere Ubu in 2004.
 Firstly, the group premiered its underscore to Roger Corman's X, the Man With X-Ray Eyes at the 'Celebrate Brooklyn' festival on 22 July.
 The winter of that year also saw a UK tour that revived the band's live underscoring of 'It Came from Outer Space'.
 American music producer Hal Willner also invited David Thomas to join two shows.
-The first took place on April 1 in Los Angeles, 'Let's Eat - Feasting on The Firesign Theatre', a celebration of the anarchic comedy outfit of that name.
+The first took place on April 1 in Los Angeles, 'Let's Eat – Feasting on The Firesign Theatre', a celebration of the anarchic comedy outfit of that name.
 The cast included George Wendt, John Goodman, Todd Rundgren, Chloe Webb and Loudon Wainwright among others.

 Just over three weeks later Thomas, partnered by the Paleboys, joined Hal Willner's tribute to director Federico Fellini and composer Nino Rota.
 'Perfect Partners' took place at London's Barbican Theatre and the production also featured Carla Bley, Roy Nathanson, Roger Eno, Kate St John, Beth Orton and Geri Allen.
 2004 also saw Pere Ubu support Spiritualized at London's Royal Festival Hall on 1 August, Rocket From The Tombs played Kassel in Germany on 25 September and David Thomas and Two Pale Boys performed extensively in Europe and America with the release in April of 18 Monkeys On A Dead Man's Chest (Smog Veil Records and Glitterhouse Records).

 During 2005, Pere Ubu toured a show dubbed 'Live Free or Diet', as well as other concerts across America and Europe.
 Additionally, the band performed their live underscore to screenings of Roger Corman's 'X, the Man With X-Ray Eyes: April 9 at the Byrd Theatre, Richmond Virginia; August 12 at the Museum of Contemporary Art in North Adams, Massachusetts and November 5 at the Regent Square Theater in Pittsburgh.